MrDrMcCoy/bblib/README.md

   - Description: Integer to control the number of background jobs to allow at once.
   - Used by: `prunner`.
   - Default: 8
+- `TRACEDEPTH`
+  - Description: How many function levels above `log` to start printing stack trace messages.
+  - Default: 1
+  - Used by: `log`

 ## Dependencies